Latest Wisconsin Insect: Brown Marmorated Stink Bug

 Farmers dislike them for more than their stink.
 The stink bug feast on tree fruits, vegetables, sweet corn and soybeans.
 Mid-Atlantic apple growers sustained an estimated $37 million in crop losses in 2010 to marmorated stink bugs.

 Brown marmorated stink bugs like to winter inside Ozaukee County your house.
 If you crack one, you'll figure it out quickly.
 The nose knows.
-If you see more in your Ozaukee County house or yard, don't step on them – contact The Mosquito Guy to address their presence in a safe, non-stinky fashion.
+If you see more in your Ozaukee County home or yard, don't crush them – contact The Mosquito Guy to address their presence in a safe, non-smelly fashion.
 Unlike these bugs, we'll never stink up your joint.

 |Holy Cross||Horns Corners||Knellsville|